How your Taxes are Used

 These funds go towards community festivals like Canada Day and Water Festival, Economic Development staff who are working to increase the City’s non residential tax base, Communications, and the City’s administrative requirements such as Human Resources, Finance, Reception and IT.

-These are funds set aside to save for significant multi-year future projects (such as infrastructure and recreation), provide some stabilization for operations and pay for ongoing fees from the 2009 annexation agreement.
-Check out the list of 2016 projects here.
+General Municipal expenses include funds that are set aside to provide some stabilization for operations, savings to put toward significant multi-year future projects (such as infrastructure and recreation), fees for banking and investments, and ongoing fees from the 2009 Annexation.